Nureddin al-Atassi: Presidency

 Shortly after the February 23, 1966 coup, Atassi assumed the role of head of state and Secretary-General of the Baath Party.

 Throughout his time in office, Atassi implemented substantial projects and participated in important domestic and international activities.
 Significantly, he entered into a partnership with the Soviet Union to build the Euphrates Dam and issued other decrees targeting economic and social change.
 These initiatives encompassed the formation of the Land Bank, the implementation of the Economic Penal Code, and the foundation of the People's Army, which was affiliated with the Ministry of Defense.
 In November 1967, Atassi took the lead in establishing the Central Financial Supervision Organization and the People's Legislative Council.
 This happened after the revolution, which resulted in the suspension of parliament.
 In addition, he founded the Supreme State Security Court and streamlined travel for people to Arab Economic Unity countries by allowing them to use ID cards instead of visas.

-Atassi was the first Syrian president to address the United Nations General Assembly after the June 1967 War, a precedent that lasted until President Ahmed al-Sharaa did so in September 2025.
-(Note: Nureddin al-Atassi spoke after the Six-Day War, not during the general debate.
-Neither Hafez al-Assad nor Bashar al-Assad spoke at the UNGA during their presidencies.)